 The primary difference is that you’re responsible for paying any interest that accrues during the forbearance period, regardless of which type of loan you have.

 Again, it is possible to make interest-only payments during the forbearance period.
-If none are made, the interest will capitalize, and the loan balance will be higher when the forbearance period is over.
+With most loans, interest will not capitalize at the end of the forbearance.

 Federal Student Loans